jdermody/brightwire/README.md

 <img src="http://www.jackdermody.net/Content/image/bright-wire.png" alt="Bright Wire" style="max-height:144" />

-Bright Wire is a machine learning library for .NET with GPU support (via CUDA).
+Bright Wire is an easily extended machine learning library for .NET with GPU support (via CUDA).

+Bright Wire uses a graph based system of nodes and "wires".
+You can easily create your own custom nodes and manipulate the graph at runtime to experiment with novel machine learning architectures and algorithms or use the existing suite of commonly used algorithms.

 ## Getting Started